Kong/docs.konghq.com/app/mesh/1.6.x/features/rbac.md

 {% endnavtab %}
 {% endnavtabs %}

-## Multizone
+## Multi-zone

-In a multizone setup, `AccessRole` and `AccessRoleBinding` are not synchronized between the global control plane and the zone control plane.
+In a multi-zone setup, `AccessRole` and `AccessRoleBinding` are not synchronized between the global control plane and the zone control plane.